For 2021 the workplan will address the three Principles:

 Principle 1: Stock Management

-- In collaboration with Marine Institute scientists, identify the main challenges to achieving MSY in the fishery.
+- In 2020, in collaboration with Marine Institute scientists, identify the main challenges to achieving MSY in the fishery and data gaps where industry data provision could assist.

 Principle 2: Environment

 The MSC pre-assessment identified the poor stock status and high levels of bycatch of both Whiting in the Irish Sea and Cod in the Celtic Sea as problems for the prawn fishery under Principle 2.
-The objective of the FIP for 2019 regarding Principle 2 is to improve knowledge and develop a strategy to reduce bycatches of Irish Sea Whiting and Celtic Sea Cod in the prawn fishery.
-A further objective is to minimize the presence of plastic and other litter in the marine environment.
+The objective of the FIP for 2021 regarding Principle 2 is to improve knowledge and develop a strategy to reduce bycatches of Irish Sea Whiting and Celtic Sea Cod in the prawn fishery.
+Further objectives are to work with the UK Nephrops FIP on the Irish Sea fishery which is common to both FIPs and to minimize the presence of plastic and other litter in the marine environment.

-- FIP members will be required to participate in the BIM Fishing For Litter program
+- FIP members will be encouraged to participate in the BIM Fishing For Litter/Clean Oceans initiative.

 Principle 3: Management system